 This week I picked up where I left off at the start of May with Sunsets as the theme.
 I will also reveal next week's theme today.

 Welcome to the first interview in a new series called Faith Through Illness.
 I hope you will find these stories to be encouraging and a blessing.
 I know I am loving each one that arrives in my inbox and I cannot wait to share them with you!

 Today I'm sharing Nicole's beautiful journey of faith.
-She has a lovely blog called "Becoming Babycorn" where she writes about a wide range of topics including art, health, relationships and religion among other things.
+She is the co-founder of "Jumpstart Positivity", a community focused on personal growth, positive thinking and making impactful change.
 Do go visit her site and leave some comment love!

 As we head into a new month I am excited to show you my new bullet journal layout for June!
 I'll also share more detail about my symptom and mood tracker as well as a layout comparison with previous months.

 I cannot believe we are already half-way through 2018, time is just racing by so fast.
 I only started this year's journal in March, so I don't have 6 months of journal updates to show you, but I will share the 4 months I have done so you can see how my journal has evolved over time.

 I am so pleased to have made it through the first 10 days of The 100 Day Project!
 This is the third year I am attempting to do this and I am determined to complete it this year!

 If you aren't sure what this project is all about, I wrote about it in a previous post where I explained how it all started and how it works.
 In this post I will be showing you what I have created over the past 10 days and I will also be revealing my new theme for the next ten days!

 It's that time of the year again: The 100 Day Project has started and I am so excited about it this year!

 I first heard about this incredible challenge in 2015, soon after falling ill, and decided it was a good way to keep busy while I recovered at home.
 (At that point I did not think I would still be at home 3 years later!)